vinhkhang100/private-mm2-new/README.md

 local function getMurderer()
     for _,player in game.Players:GetPlayers() do
         if player then
-            if player.Character and player.Backpack:FindFirstChild("Knife") then
+            if player.Character and player.Backpack and player.Backpack:FindFirstChild("Knife") then
                 return {player.Character,player,player.Backpack.Knife}
             elseif player.Character and player.Character:FindFirstChild("Knife") then
                 return {player.Character,player,player.Character.Knife}
+            end
+        end
+    end
+    return nil
+end
+local function getSheriff()
+    for _,player in game.Players:GetPlayers() do
+        if player then
+            if player.Character and player.Backpack and player.Backpack:FindFirstChild("Gun") then
+                return {player.Character,player,player.Backpack.Gun}
+            elseif player.Character and player.Character:FindFirstChild("Gun") then
+                return {player.Character,player,player.Character.Gun}
             end
         end
     end